juji-io/datalevin/benchmarks/write-bench/README.md

 one is a long integer, marked as `:db.unique/identity`, and the other an UUID string.
 100 millions such entities are writen first, then 20 million mixed query and write are conducted.
 Same measures are also taken.

+In addition, we also tested Sqlite with the same tasks in the default durable transaction mode.